Ricardo Punzalan: Academic career

 Since 2013, Punzalan has been active as an academic in archival studies, decolonisation, and critical studies of archives.
 Punzalan completed a doctorate in information science at the University of Michigan where his advisor was Margaret Hedstrom, who supervised his doctoral dissertation, "Virtual Reunification: Bits and Pieces Gathered Together to Represent the Whole."
 This doctoral research was a basis for ongoing work in "virtual reunification," which investigated the possibility of reunifying dispersed collections, such as those purchased, collected, or forcibly removed from the Philippines during the American colonial period.
 Punzalan was invited to present on virtual reunification at the Library of Congress in 2016.
 He further explored the concept of "archival diasporas" through a study of the dispersal of anthropological and ethnographic photographs by Dean C. Worcester, a U.S. Colonial Administrator and academic.

 Punzalan's academic work has also contributed to cultural heritage policy and digital studies.
-From 2013 to 2019, he was an Assistant Professor at the University of Maryland College of Information Studies.
-Since 2020, he has served as an Associate Professor at the University of Michigan, where he teaches courses in archives, archival appraisal, scholarly communications, and museum studies.
-At Michigan, he also founded a project to research and repair the University's colonial legacies, including the collection and disposession of information, ethnographic materials, natural history specimens, and photographs from the Philippines during the U.S. colonial period.
+From 2013 to 2019, he was an assistant professor at the University of Maryland College of Information Studies.
+Since 2020, he has served as an associate professor at the University of Michigan, where he teaches courses in archives, archival appraisal, scholarly communications, and museum studies.
+At Michigan, he also founded a project to research and repair the university's colonial legacies, including the collection and disposession of information, ethnographic materials, natural history specimens, and photographs from the Philippines during the U.S. colonial period.
 Punzalan was recognized in 2021 by Positively Filipino in their list of "Remarkable and Famous" Filipino-Americans.

 In 2021, Dr. Punzalan was contracted as an expert evaluator for the Council on Library and Information Resources Digitizing Hidden Collections grant program.

 Punzalan has been a leader in the archival field in the United States as well as internationally.
 Internationally, he has held a longtime position in the International Council on Archives.
 In the United States, he has served in Society of American Archivists (SAA).
-He served as an elected member of the SAA Council, the Society's highest elected body, from 2018 to 2021.
-He has also served as the Education Committee Chair of the SAA Visual Materials Section from 2013-2016, on the steering committee and later as Chair of the Native American Archives Section (2015-2017), and in 2022, he was nominated to run for President of the SAA.
+He served as an elected member of the SAA Council, the society's highest elected body, from 2018 to 2021.
+He has also served as the Education Committee Chair of the SAA Visual Materials Section from 2013 to 2016, on the steering committee and later as chair of the Native American Archives Section (2015-2017), and in 2022, he was nominated to run for President of the SAA.
 In 2022, Punzalan was appointed by the Librarian of Congress as a trustee of the American Folklife Center in recognition of his leadership in the field of community archives and international work to "create dialogues between communities and cultural institutions."
+In 2023, the Society of American Archivists (SAA) named Punzalan as a distinguished Fellow of the society, the "highest honor bestowed on individuals by SAA," in recognition of his "diverse experience and his work as both a professional archivist and an educator enables him to look at archival issues in new ways, question theories, posit ideas on how to move forward, and lead collaborators, colleagues, and students to new insights."